 In general, shape of fertility could be used to study the manifold strategies of accommodating one or multiple births over the life course.
 The pace and shape space could help to quantify how much birth control can shift us from our biological baseline.

 From a technical side, the perspective shift to defining a birth “survivorship” concept opens the door to import formal demographic methods form mortality research into fertility research, which may hold yet untapped potential.
-The full trinity of survival-harzard-density, can directly be derived for fertility, and hence widely used concepts such as remaining life-expectancy, life-years lost, ging coefficient, keyfitz entropy etc. can be applied to fertility research.
+The full trinity of survival-harzard-density, can directly be derived for fertility, and hence widely used concepts such as remaining life-expectancy, life-years lost, gini coefficient, life tbale entropy etc. can be applied to fertility research.

 The pace and shape framework allows to quantify mortality and fertility along the same dimensions with comparable measures.
 This allows to study common determinants and gain new insights into how mortality and fertility might directly be linked.